 Outside sales is the traditional, time-honored approach to sales.
 It’s defined by meeting clients face to face, traveling and discussing deals over lunches and dinners.

-This is the reason why outside sales reps have a more improvisational schedule and they tend to take each individual client’s needs and preference into account more.
-As outside sales reps have a direct access to a potential client, they can take advantage of additional means of persuasion, like testing a product in real life.
+This is the reason why outside sales reps have a more improvisational schedule and they tend to take each individual client’s needs and preferences into account more.
+As outside sales reps have direct access to a potential client, they can take advantage of additional means of persuasion, like testing a product in real life.

 The state of inside sales vs outside sales today